DimRev/fitness-app-v2/README.md

 ## Summery

-This is a monorepo for the Fitness App V2 project.
+This is a monorepo for the Fitness App V2 project..

 ## Stack